Funding opportunities and grants provided by CBA

 High impact syntheses and reviews of existing data or concepts; and/or

 Collaborative grant proposals; and/or

-Policy and/or management outcomes via knowledge transfer amongst biodiversity scientists and policy makers and/or managers.
+Policy/management outcomes via knowledge exchange between biodiversity scientists and policy makers/managers.

 The CBA can help facilitate ANU and UC students spending time in CSIRO labs, providing valuable exposure to CSIRO scientists and research.
 Co-supervised honours projects also afford an excellent opportunity to develop collaborative linkages between CSIRO staff and university researchers.

-The CBA welcomes input from our Early Career Researchers (Postdocs and PhD students) regarding the types of training activities they need to address their specific research requirements and interests.
+The CBA welcomes input from Early Career Researchers and PhD students regarding the types of training activities you need to address your specific research requirements and interests.

 The aim of this funding is to enhance collaboration and training opportunities by supporting external researchers to visit ANU, CSIRO and/or the University of Canberra.

 Proposed visitors should be nominated by a lab leader(s)/research groups from at least one (or preferably more) CBA partner institutions, ie. ANU, CSIRO, UC, and plan to collaborate with researchers from these institution(s) during their time in Canberra (or other CSIRO sites).